YouTube

 THE MUSEUM OF ALEPPO

-I’ll be honest, I am not one for museums, the pottery and artefacts type but the museum of Aleppo which was very much untouched during the war is small and worthwhile.
-I was pointed over to a child’s skeleton which dated back to 40,000 – 100,000 years ago.
-These dates just blow my mind!!
-It was found in the Dereary Cave close to the Turkish border and was from, as you’ll be able to tell, the Neanderthal period.
-And if you thought toys were a thing only our generation had the privilege of having you’d be mistaken.
-There were animal models from over 5000years ago.
-My nieces play with animals figures, so we haven’t come that far since then 😬.
-No photos allowed unfortunately 😉
+I’ll be honest, I am not one for museums, the pottery, or the artifacts type, but the museum of Aleppo, which was very much untouched during the war, is small and worthwhile.
+I was pointed over to a child’s skeleton, which dated back to 40,000 – 100,000 years ago.
+These dates just blow my mind!
+It was discovered in the Dereary Cave, close to the Turkish border, and dates back to the Neanderthal period.
+And if you thought toys were a thing only our generation had the privilege of having, you’d be mistaken.
+There were animal models that dated back over 5,000 years.
+My nieces play with animal figures, so we haven’t come that far since then 😬.
+No photos allowed, unfortunately 😉

 DAILY INFO….